English for Academics and Professionals (EAP)

 The English for Academics and Professionals (EAP) program offers courses in Academic Writing, Academic Speaking, and Pronunciation.
 EAP courses address written and oral communication issues specific to individuals who have a first language other than English and are pursuing academic and professional endeavors.
 Students meet both as a group and individually with an instructor to work on their specific language needs.

-- Spring 2014 Application Registration is now open.
-The survey may close before the testing date depending on the number of applicants.
+- The survey may close before the testing date depending on the number of applicants.

 - Placement into course sections is based on 1) first-come, first-served and 2) schedule availability.